 Preface

 Times are changing, and we live in a society where information can be easily obtained.
 We no longer must go to libraries to obtain books or learn about specific subjects.
 The use of the internet has facilitated many aspects of our lives in terms of knowledge availability.
 However, even with knowledge being widely available, there is something else that is missing.
-That is “knowledge feasibility", or simply “understanding information”.
+That is “knowledge feasibility," or simply “understanding information.”

 In the era where we live, information can be presented in many forms: videos, writings, or audios.
 Each one of them is unique and useful, but there is a big problem that many people always run through: the beginning.
 When we start a journey in understanding a specific area, we encounter an unfathomable amount of data and jargon that we have never heard before.
 The more we learn, the more we seem to get entangled in a chasm of confusion.
 We learn many high-level words, juxtaposition of ideas, and usage of a lexicon we never use.
 Well, I am here to offer something else.
 Something simple, and straightforward.
 The best part about it?
-Is that I am going to teach it fast.
-In a couple of hours, you will know, what it took me, a couple of years to learn, and to learn how to piece together.
+I am going to teach it fast.
+In a couple of hours, you will know what took me a couple of years to learn, and to piece together.

 I have been teaching students for about 10 years.
-I have been working in the world of finance, and science many times.
-My experience in the world of teaching has shown me that the best way to explain something new to a person is to: keep it simple.
+My experience has shown me that the best way to explain something new to a person is: keep it simple.
 In many investment books that I have read, all of them follow a similar pattern: Tell a story about how investment works.
 Guess what?
 I am not going to tell you a story on how investment works.
 I am going to explain how investment works.
-Why they exist?
-How many there are?
+Why do they exist?
+How many are there?
 And many more common questions.

 When we go to school, unless we studied the area of accounting or finances, we never learn the importance of investments.
-By that time, we learn that we could taken advantage of our money at an earlier age.
-Don’t let that happened to you.
-Don’t waste more seconds.
+We learn that we could have taken advantage of our money at an earlier age.
+Don’t let that happen to you.
+Don’t waste more time.
 The best time to start investing is the moment you first learn about it.

 When we first get a job, we get a retirement plan option.
 If you are young you might not even know about it.
 But guess what?
 A retirement plan is just another form of investing.
-So instead of doing what they simply tell you to do, why not really understand where is your money going to?
-For that and many more reasons.
+So instead of doing what they simply tell you to do, why not really understand where your money is going?
 Let this guide be a kick-start to your wealth.

 Be wise, be eager, and always be a learner.

 Overview